 This is also why the case matters beyond airlines.
 Banks, retailers, platforms, insurers and software companies are all pushing AI into support flows.
 The source material does not establish how courts will treat every sector, but Air Canada shows the starting risk: companies may own what their automated agents tell customers.

-For readers tracking adjacent AI control questions, XOOMAR’s Runaway AI Spending Forces a Return to Cloud Controls and Anti-Vaccine Myths Cluster Around AI Chatbot Users are useful companion reads.
+For readers tracking adjacent AI control questions, XOOMAR’s Runaway AI Spending Forces a Return to Cloud Controls, Anti-Vaccine Myths Cluster Around AI Chatbot Users, and enterprise AI control gap are useful companion reads.

 How hallucinations differ from confabulations when customers rely on them